 - After the application is approved by DGFT, then IEC will be received in a soft copy through the Mail.

 Following are the benefits of IEC registration-

-- Business Expansion- IEC helps in taking services or product to the global market and helps to expand the business.
+- Business Expansion- Import Export Code helps in taking services or product to the global market and helps to expand the business.

 - Availing various benefits– Several benefits can be availed by companies of imports/exports from the DGFT, Export promotional Council, Customs, etc. on the basis of IEC registration.

 - No filing of returns- No filing of returns are required for IEC.
 There is no requirement to follow any sort of process for sustaining its validity.